Why customer experience journey mapping needs ‘big data’ to succeed

 Next were the audience interviews, where we captured the experiences of a group of Londoners into ‘stories’.
 We then mapped their experiences onto a CX journey map, indicating the blockers and challenges they faced when seeking the right information they needed online.

 When we knew the moments of truth, we used a combination of search and social data to add a sophisticated layer of information.
 We took the search data of millions of Londoners and were able to extract several learnings, including:

 - What search terms are the most popular and common concerning mental wellbeing

 - Which online touchpoints are people already using

 - What sort of information and content they are being presented with

-The social data provided richer context, giving a clear direction on the appropriate tone of voice, plus a validation on which platforms were the best to reach the various cohorts on.
+The social data provided richer context, giving a clear direction on the appropriate tone of voice, plus a validation on which platforms were the best to reach the various cohorts.

-This research was carried out last year and, fast-forwarding to today, we have already reached hundreds of thousands of Londoners and encouraged many of them to access the online resources that the service has to offer – thus alleviating pressure the stretched physical NHS and saving them hundreds of thousands of pounds in the process.
+We carried out this research last year.
+Fast-forwarding to today, we have already reached hundreds of thousands of Londoners and encouraged many of them to access the online resources that the service offers, thus alleviating pressure, the stretched physical NHS and saving them hundreds of thousands of pounds in the process.

 Marrying experience mapping with robust search and social data really does allow you to create a successful digital service – whether it’s designed to help the health of Londoners or something more commercially minded.

-- How to identify and understand the online behaviour, motivations and search intent of people, in relation to broad wellbeing conditions
+- How to identify and understand the online behaviour, motivations and search intent of people concerning broad wellbeing conditions

 - Translating granular search data and broader trends into actionable insight